Taiko2k/Tauon/docs/usage.md

 ### Quirks

  - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart
- - Quirk: Although it is possible to open tracks via file association, this is not the recommended way of importing music.
-A different application might be better for this purpose.
  - Quirk: There is no playlist repeat function, player will stop once it reaches the end of a playlist (Broadcasting will repeat from the top however)
  - Quirk: Playlists and settings are only saved once the program is exited cleanly and not in the case of a force close or crash (Shutting system down while the player is open is a force close) Playtimes are periodically saved however.